khulnasoft-lab/design.khulnasoft.com/contents/components/banner.md

 #### Dismiss

-Users can permanently dismiss banners by default.
-Banners may also be dismisssed temporarily, depending on the use case.
+Users are able to permanently dismiss banners by default.
+Banners may also be dismissed temporarily, depending on the use case.

 ##### Permanent dismissal